-The Old Fort (or Arab Fort) is a popular stop on any tour of Stone Town.
+The Old Fort (or Arab Fort) is a popular stop on any Stone Town tour.
 It is the oldest building in Zanzibar—the Omani sultanate built the fort in the seventeenth century to defend the island from the Portuguese.
 Today, the Old Fort serves as a cultural center.
 Here, you can buy tingatinga paintings or enjoy an evening of music and dancing.

-In addition to being famous for its spices, Zanzibar historically played a large role in the international slave trade before outlawing the sale of humans in 1876.
-To commemorate this event, the Anglican Church built the Christ Church cathedral on the site of Stone Town’s former slave market.
-This impressive monument is open to visitors, as are a memorial and small museum next to the church.
+Zanzibar played a large role in the international slave trade before outlawing the sale of humans in 1876.
+To mark this event, the Anglican Church built the Christ Church cathedral on the site of Stone Town’s former slave market.
+This moving monument is open to visitors, as are a memorial and small museum next to the church.